Fleet Readiness Center East

 The facility's In-Service Support Center provides worldwide engineering and logistics management in both the maintenance and design fields, and works side-by-side with FRC East production artisans developing and refining overhaul, repair, test and troubleshooting procedures.

 The command's customers include more than 200 Navy and Marine Corps activities, 31 foreign nations, five Air Force activities, three Army activities, and two federal agencies.
 Its emerging workload includes the F-35 Joint Strike Fighter, the UH-1Y Venom and the AH-1Z Viper.

-FRC East has a workforce of about 3,600 civilian, military, and contractor personnel.
-It is both the largest tenant command on Cherry Point, and North Carolina's largest industrial employer east of Interstate 95.
+FRC East has a workforce of about 3,700 civilian, military, and contractor personnel.
+It is North Carolina's largest industrial employer east of Interstate 95.
 Its annual payroll exceeds $277 million.
-The average age of the workforce is 46, and many of them are members of the International Association of Machinist and Aerospace Workers, American Federation of Government Employees, and National Association of Aeronautical Examiners unions.
+The average age of the workforce is 42, and many of them are members of the International Association of Machinist and Aerospace Workers, American Federation of Government Employees, and National Association of Aeronautical Examiners unions.

 The depot has 110 artisans and engineering personnel on its rapid response team, which can deploy anywhere worldwide within 24 to 72 hours.

 FRC East's primary facility is centrally located on the eastern seaboard, accessible by air, rail, highway, waterway, and deep-water port facilities.
 The command also has permanent sites at Marine Corps Air Stations New River, N.C., and Beaufort, S.C.; and Joint Base McGuire-Dix-Lakehurst, N.J.

 The main facility includes 123 structures with a total of 2 million square feet – 1.65 million of production space.
 It is spread across 147 acres, and it's estimated it would cost about $1.2 billion to replace its buildings and equipment.